 This seems rather obvious but can’t be overstated.
 Employers should do background checks on all employees to verify their driving records.
 The employee should have a clean driving record and sustain that clean driving record if they are to operate company vehicles.
 This means no arrests for driving under the influence or tickets for speeding.

 Once an employer verifies that an employee has a clean driving record the next step to enhancing safe driving is through training.
 This can be accomplished by explaining in detail the responsibility of using company automotive assets.
 Employers can also create an incentive for drivers to focus on safe driving behaviors, and many companies already do this with much success.
-Basically, a company can offer a cash incentive, paid time off or some other reward for employees who don’t get tickets or have any accidents reported.
+Basically, a company can offer a cash incentive, paid time off, or some other reward for employees who don’t get tickets or have any accidents reported.

-GPS Auto Tracking
+GPS Auto Tracking For Employees

 Drivers who don’t have any reported accidents or tickets aren’t necessarily good drivers.
 They could simply be bad drivers who have been lucky.
 That’s still not a good thing for business owners though.
 This is the reason why many fleet managers and employers are investing in GPS auto tracking systems.
-What’s so great about GPS car trackers is that they record a wide variety of data related to the driving activity.
-This information includes where a driver goes, how long they stayed at each location and how fast they drove that vehicle.
+What’s so great about GPS car trackers is that they record a wide variety of data related to driving activity.
+This information includes where a driver goes, how long they stayed at each location, and how fast they drove that vehicle.
 In fact, live GPS car tracking technology can even be programmed by employers so they can be alerted via email or text message the moment an employee is driving at unsafe speeds

 Businesses aiming to stay competitive must secure their assets and make certain employees operating company vehicles are doing so responsibly.
-The worst thing a business can do is fail to manage their assets because failing to prepare is preparing to fail.
-Bad things are possible, but through the use of smart hiring practices, safe driving courses, and GPS vehicle monitoring systems, businesses can better manage their assets to reduce and potential liabilities caused from poor driving.
+The worst thing a business can do is fail to manage its assets because failing to prepare is preparing to fail.
+Bad things are possible, but through the use of smart hiring practices, safe driving courses, and GPS vehicle monitoring systems, businesses can better manage their assets to reduce and potential liabilities caused by poor driving.

 How a $99.00 Investment Saved the Company Vehicle